-Academic Staff consists of Department Chairs; single-discipline and interdisciplinary Program Directors; the Associate Dean of the Faculty (faculty affairs); the Associate Dean of the Faculty (student academic affairs); the Registrar; and the Director of Institutional Research - that is, all those reporting directly to the Dean of the Faculty/Vice President for Academic Affairs and to the Associate Deans of the Faculty - as well as others whose work is directly in support of academic programming, such as the Director of Academic Technologies; the Managing Director of Academic Programs, Residencies, Institutes and Community Programs; and the Director of the MALS Program.
+Academic Staff consists of two groups: (1) Department Chairs and single-discipline and interdisciplinary Program Directors and (2) Academic Leadership comprising the Associate Deans of the Faculty and all those reporting directly to the Dean of the Faculty/Vice President for Academic Affairs and to the Associate Deans of the Faculty - as well as others whose work is directly in support of academic programming, such as the Director of Academic Technologies.
 In quarterly meetings, information of direct relevance to academic programs is shared.
 Academic Staff serves to advise the Dean of the Faculty/Vice President for Academic Affairs regarding programs and policies in or pertaining to academic affairs at the College.

-C. The Associate Dean of the Faculty (faculty affairs)
+C. The Associate Dean of the Faculty (diversity and faculty affairs)

-The Associate Dean of the Faculty (faculty affairs) is appointed by the Dean of the Faculty/Vice President for Academic Affairs and is responsible for all matters assigned by the Dean of the Faculty/Vice President for Academic Affairs, which generally include the following: enhancing the quality of the Faculty and, in consultation with Department Chairs, making new appointments to the Faculty (subject to the approval of the Dean of the Faculty/Vice President for Academic Affairs), conferring with the Faculty Development Committee on sabbatical leaves, and making recommendations to the Dean of the Faculty/Vice President for Academic Affairs where appropriate, faculty and curriculum development, and the administration of all interdisciplinary programs.
-The Associate Dean of the Faculty (faculty affairs) also works with CAPT in its deliberations of promotion and tenure cases and consults with CAPT on other personnel matters as needed.
+The Associate Dean of the Faculty (diversity and faculty affairs) is appointed by the Dean of the Faculty/Vice President for Academic Affairs and is responsible for all matters assigned by the Dean of the Faculty/Vice President for Academic Affairs, which generally include the following: enhancing the quality of the Faculty and, in consultation with Department Chairs, making new appointments to the Faculty (subject to the approval of the Dean of the Faculty/Vice President for Academic Affairs), conferring with the Faculty Development Committee on sabbatical leaves, and making recommendations to the Dean of the Faculty/Vice President for Academic Affairs where appropriate, faculty and curriculum development, and the administration of all interdisciplinary programs.
+The Associate Dean of the Faculty (diversity and faculty affairs) also works with ATC and PC in its deliberations of promotion and tenure cases and consults with ATC and PC on other personnel matters as needed.

-The Director of the Center for Leadership, Teaching, and Learning, the Director of the Higher Education Opportunity Program, the Sponsored Research Officer, the Environmental Health and Safety Coordinator, and the Director of Civic Engagement report to the Associate Dean of the Faculty (faculty affairs).
+The Director of the Center for Leadership, Teaching, and Learning and the Director of Civic Engagement report to the Associate Dean of the Faculty (diversity and faculty affairs).